gyasi87/Stock_price_prediction/README.md

 # Stock Market Analysis for Tech Stocks

-In this project, we'll analyse data from the stock market for some technology stocks.
+In this project, I will analyze data from the stock market for some technology stocks.

-We'll use Pandas to extract and analyze the information, visualize it, and look at different ways to analyse the risk of a stock, based on its performance history.
+I will use Pandas to extract and analyze the information, visualize it, and look at different ways to analyze the risk of a stock, based on its performance history.

 Here are the questions we'll try to answer: